“When do babies start talking?”

 Your physician may use this tool, no tool at all, or some other tool.

-In fact, a survey by the American Academy of Pediatrics in 2017 found that only 74% of pediatricians reported using the M-Chat.
+A survey by the American Academy of Pediatrics in 2017 found that only 74% of pediatricians reported using the M-Chat.

 What can we learn from this?